Cassava Tuber Cultivation And Cassava Starch Production In Nigeria, The Feasibility Report

 Select Report Format

 Cassava is the most important root crop in Nigeria.
-Apart from being a staple crop in both rural and urban household’s cassava is a major source of income to cassava farmers and processors in the rural areas.
+Beyond serving as a staple food for both rural and urban households, it is also a major source of income for farmers and processors, particularly in rural communities.

-Currently, the country produces about 40,000,000 tons of the cassava tubers annually and due to the desire of the federal government to reduce import dependency and conserve of scare foreign exchange, there is need to increase the production of cassava starch as an alternative to corn starch.
+Nigeria currently produces about 40 million tonnes of cassava tubers annually, making it the largest producer of cassava in the world.
+In line with the Federal Government’s efforts to reduce import dependency and conserve scarce foreign exchange, there is a growing need to increase the local production of cassava starch as a viable alternative to imported corn starch.

-An estimated 60 million tons of starch are extracted from a wide range of cereal, root and tuber crops for use in a staggering variety of products such as stabilizers in soups and frozen food, as coating on pills and paper, as adhesives on stamps and plywood, as a stiffening agent in textiles, as raw material for making ethanol and even as binder in concrete.
+Globally, an estimated 60 million tonnes of starch are extracted annually from a wide range of cereals, roots, and tubers.
+These starches are used in a wide variety of applications, including as stabilizers in soups and frozen foods, coatings for pharmaceuticals and paper, adhesives for stamps and plywood, stiffening agents in textiles, raw materials for ethanol production, and even as binders in construction materials such as concrete.
+Of this volume, approximately 10% is derived from cassava roots, a crop widely recognized as a staple for millions of low-income populations across Africa, Asia, and Latin America.

-This report seeks to examine the financial viability or otherwise of establishing a cassava farm and cassava starch production plant in Nigeria using cassava tubers as basic raw material.
+This report seeks to examine the financial viability of establishing an integrated cassava farm and cassava starch production plant in Nigeria, using fresh cassava tubers as the primary raw material.
+The objective is to leverage Nigeria’s abundant cassava resources to meet growing domestic demand, reduce imports, and create a sustainable and profitable agro-industrial venture.

 Custom Research Request